 The new public health orders are in response to a sharp rise in the number of COVID-19 cases in the province in recent weeks, particularly over the Thanksgiving long weekend.

 The new gathering restrictions do not apply to family members who live in the same household or to critical public services, allowable business services or any activities for which the Re-Open Saskatchewan Plan expressly permits or requires a particular gathering size or otherwise contains specific operational guidelines.
-The current list of critical public services and allowable businesses for Saskatchewan is available here.
 The Re-Open Saskatchewan Plan is available here.

 Indoor public gatherings and outdoor private and public gatherings of up to 30 people are still permissible under the public health orders.
 Gatherings of more than 30 people are allowed with respect to critical public services and allowable businesses if people may be distributed into multiple rooms or buildings and two-metre social distancing can be maintained.
 Although the public health orders do not impose any new restrictions on businesses, they must continue to comply with any applicable guidelines found in the Re-Open Saskatchewan Plan.

 At this time, the use of masks is strongly recommended in indoor public spaces but is not mandatory.
 Masks are currently mandatory on public transit and in some private businesses which have implemented mask requirements.

 Anyone who does not comply with public health orders, including gathering restrictions, may face a hefty fine.
 Fines are up to $2,000 for individuals and $10,000 for corporations.
 Several fines have already been issued to hosts of private gatherings which breached the previous limit of 30 people.

 MLT Aikins LLP will continue to monitor for further amendments and updates to public health orders.
 Employers considering the impact of COVID-19 related restrictions on their businesses are invited to contact a member of our labour and employment team.